Pwd9000-ML/blog-devto/posts/2022/GitHub-Automated-Tests-Terraform/GitHub-Automated-Tests-Terraform.md

 ### Public Marketplace GitHub Actions

 I actually wrote a public GitHub action which I will use in this tutorial to demonstrate the automated tests.
-The Github action we will be using is called: [Terraform Tests for AZURE](https://github.com/marketplace/actions/terraform-tests-for-azure).
+The GitHub action we will be using is called: [Terraform Tests for AZURE](https://github.com/marketplace/actions/terraform-tests-for-azure).

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/GitHub-Automated-Tests-Terraform/assets/action.png)